Emory-HITI/Niffler/modules/png-extraction/README.md

 * *PrintImages*: Do you want to print the images from these dicom files?
 Default is _true_.

 * *CommonHeadersOnly*: Do you want the resulting dataframe csv to contain only the common headers?
-See section 'find common fields'.
-Default is _false_.
+Finds if less than 10% of the rows are missing this column field.
+To extract all the headers, default is set as _false_.

 * *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
 For example, a patient/study/series/instances.dcm indicates a depth of 3.